Dinger's Aviation Pages

 This painting shows the OA-1 as it might have appeared if it had been pressed into service by RAF Coastal Command.
 Such a thing is not at all unlikely if it had been in production.
 The Lockheed Hudson was a conversion of an airliner, as was the Avro Anson, both of which were used by Coastal Command.
 Also, a conversion based on the Douglas DC2 airliner called the B-18 Bolo was used for coastal/ocean patrol by the Canadian Air Force (who called it the "Digby") and was also used extensively by the USAAC for the same role in the Caribbean.

-One thing is sure, if it had gone into production, being built in Southampton, the OA-1 would never have been called a "Clyde Clipper".
+One thing is sure, if it had gone into production, being built in Southampton, the OA-1 would have never been called a "Clyde Clipper".
 Perhaps a better name would have been "Solent Schooner"!

 Interestingly, the modern UAV drone produced by